What is roving retirement? What are we planning? Is it an option for you?

 With me aged 69, my wife aged 63 and a friend aged 72 we are firmly in the “older folk” group.
-Driven by the definition of roving as “a journey, especially one with no specific destination; an act of wandering” or “wander over or through (a place)”.
+We have been excited by the definition of roving as “a journey, especially one with no specific destination; an act of wandering” or “wander over or through (a place)”.

 Our place is the world.
 And our initial wander will be a yearlong trip around the world.
 We do have some specific destinations but the journey will be driven by a sense of adventure.